Robyn Bavati

 BIO

-Robyn Bavati is the award-winning author of Dancing in the Dark, Pirouette and Within These Walls.
+Robyn Bavati is the award-winning author of Dancing in the Dark, Pirouette, Within These Walls and A Weekend With Oscar.
 Shortlisted in several children’s choice awards, Dancing in the Dark was a 2011 CBCA Notable Book, a 2014 Sydney Taylor Honour Book, and was on the Year 8 English curriculum at a number of schools.
 Within These Walls was a 2017 CBCA Shortlisted Book, winner of the 2018 WAYRBA award, and has been studied by school children around Australia.
-Robyn’s latest novel, A Weekend With Oscar, was published in July 2021.
+A Weekend With Oscar won the 2024-25 Prix Première Victor in Belgium.
 Robyn lives in Melbourne and is the mother of three grown-up children.
-An experienced presenter and active member of Toastmasters International, she enjoys public speaking.
+An experienced presenter and long-term member of Toastmasters International, she enjoys public speaking.
 She loves visiting schools to run writing workshops and discuss her work.